thapala2301/Lab2-SigGen/Lab_2.md

 ## Objectives
 By the end of this experiment, you should be able to:
-* write a basic System Verilog specification for a memory component
+* write a basic SystemVerilog specification for a memory component
 * pre-load the memory with known contents stored in an initialization file
 * design a signal generator by combining a counter with a ROM component
 * change the frequency of the signal with rotary encoder on Vbuddy